open-edge-insights/eii-core/docker_setup/README.md

 ## Steps to setup ETA solution on factory system

 **Pre-requisite:**
-    Have the ETA images stored as tarballs from dev system: `sudo -E env "PATH=$PATH" ./deploy/save_eta_images.sh
+* Have the ETA images stored as tarballs from dev system: `sudo -E env "PATH=$PATH" ./deploy/save_eta_images.sh`
+* Create a tar ball of `/var/lib/eta` folder, this is where we have all the config files which would be mounted into containers

 1. Load ETA images (Input here is the ETA images tarballs)